pinco227/dev.pi/README.md

   * [JS](https://en.wikipedia.org/wiki/JavaScript)
   * [Python](https://www.python.org/)
 - Frameworks & Libraries
-  * [Bootstrap5](https://getbootstrap.com/) is used for its great responsivness, styling classes, icons and its javascript functionality.
+  * [Bootstrap5](https://getbootstrap.com/) is used for its great responsiveness, styling classes, icons and its javascript functionality.
   * [Font Awesome](https://fontawesome.com/) icons were used for writing the auto-generated CV.
   * [Google Fonts](https://fonts.google.com/) is used as the main font resource.
-  * [GLightBox](https://biati-digital.github.io/glightbox/) is used for the lightbox phot gallery.
+  * [GLightBox](https://biati-digital.github.io/glightbox/) is used for the lightbox photo gallery.
   * [TinyMCE](https://www.tiny.cloud/) is used for blog rich text editor.
   * [Flask](https://flask.palletsprojects.com/en/2.0.x/) is used as back-end framework.
   * Python modules: